 They can withstand temperatures as low as -94°F.

 Arctic foxes are highly adapted to cold weather.
 They have the thickest fur of any animal.
 Their short legs, small ears, and compact body all help to conserve heat.

 Climate change is the biggest threat to Arctic foxes.
 Their sea ice and tundra habitats are shrinking due to warming and melting of the polar ice caps.
 You can help by doing your part to reduce climate change.
-Purchase goods and services from environmentally-friendly companies and hold companies accountable.
+Purchase goods and services from environmentally-friendly companies.
 Reduce electricity, energy, and gas use.
 Recycle and reuse.